mitodl/mitx-grading-library/docs/grading_math/sampling.md

 ### DiscreteSet

-Sample from a discrete set of scalar values, specified in a tuple.
+Sample from any discrete set of values that are specified in a tuple.
 A single value may also be provided, but this case should usually be specified as a constant instead of as a sampling set.

 ```python
 >>> # Select random numbers from (1, 3, 5, 7, 9)